-New Accounting Pronouncements Implemented in Fiscal Year 2021
+Accounting Pronouncements Implemented in Fiscal Year 2021

 In February 2016, the FASB issued ASU 2016-02, Leases, and has subsequently issued supplemental and/or clarifying ASUs (collectively, ASC 842).
 These standards were issued to increase transparency and comparability among organizations by recognizing lease assets and lease liabilities on the statement of financial position and disclosing key information about the leasing arrangements.
 The University adopted these standards in fiscal year 2021 using a modified retrospective transition approach, and recorded right of use assets and lease liabilities of \$59.1 million and \$68.1 million, respectively.
 For additional information, refer to Note 13, Leases.
-Prior period amounts have not been adjusted in connection with the adoption of this standard.
 The University elected the package of practical expedients under the new standard, which permits entities to not reassess lease classification, lease identification or initial direct costs for existing or expired leases prior to the effective date.
 The University has lease agreements with non-lease components that relate to the lease components.
 The University elected the practical expedient to account for non-lease components and the lease components to which they relate as a single lease component for all leases.
-Also, the University elected not to record leases with an initial term of 12 months or less on the Consolidated Statement of Financial Position, as well as the practical expedient to not assess whether existing or expired land easements that were not previously accounted for as leases under Topic 840 are or contain a lease under Topic 842.
+Also, the University elected not to record leases with an initial term of 12 months or less on the Consolidated Statements of Financial Position, as well as the practical expedient to not assess whether existing or expired land easements that were not previously accounted for as leases under Topic 840 are or contain a lease under Topic 842.

 In August 2018, the FASB issued ASU 2018-13, Fair Value Measurement: Disclosure Framework- Changes to the Disclosure Requirements for Fair Value Measurement.
 This ASU is effective for fiscal years beginning after December 15, 2019, with early adoption permissible.
 This ASU removes certain disclosures, modifies certain disclosures and adds additional disclosures related to fair value measurement.
-The University adopted this guidance effective August 1, 2020.
-The adoption of this ASU did not materially impact the financial statements and related disclosures.
+The University adopted this ASU effective August 1, 2020.

 In March 2019, the FASB issued ASU 2019-03, Updating the Definitions of Collections, Not-for-Profit Entities.
 This ASU is effective for fiscal years beginning after December 15, 2019, with early adoption permissible.
 This ASU modifies the term "Collections", which in turn may change collection recognition policies, and adds certain disclosure requirements.
-The adoption of this ASU did not materially impact the financial statements and related disclosures.
+The adoption of this ASU did not materially impact the consolidated financial statements.